 Each year, SAFE awards three named scholarships: the Dr. James Watson Graduate Scholarship, the Dr. James Watson Undergraduate Scholarship, and the Dr. Fred Grau Scholarship.
 The Watson Scholarships are named in honor of long-time green industry researcher and consultant Dr. James Watson, are funded by the Toro Giving Program, and are presented to the top graduate and undergraduate scholarship recipients.
 The top recipient from a two-year program receives the Dr. Fred Grau scholarship, which is named in honor of the first turfgrass extension specialist in the United States.
 There is not a separate application for these named scholarships; they are awarded to the top graduate and undergraduate applicants.

 Students are strongly encouraged to apply for the scholarships.
 Simply print and complete the application and return it to the SAFE Scholarship Committee.
 It is also available in aWord document for easy word processing.
 The applicants are judged on academic preparation, cumulative grade point average, experience in sports turf management, and references provided by student advisers and previous or current employers.
 They are also evaluated on their contributions to their school, department, and organizations to which they belong, as well as their career objectives.

 Download the SAFE Scholarship Application in a fillable Word document.

 All applications and materials must be received by no later than October 15 each year.

-FAXES WILL NOT BE ACCEPTED.
+FAXED OR MAILED APPLICATIONS WILL NOT BE ACCEPTED.